For many families, childcare vouchers will save you more money than Tax-Free Childcare (TFC). It’s important you know which is best for you.

 The money you could save with TFC will vary depending on your circumstances, so predicting which scheme will be best for you in the long term can be hard if your situation is likely to change.

-To avoid missing out, make sure you have joined a scheme and receive your first childcare voucher by October 2018.
-You’re then in a position where you can choose whether to switch to TFC in the future or stay with childcare vouchers.
+To avoid missing out, join a childcare voucher scheme today.
+In the future you can choose whether to switch to TFC in the future or stay with childcare vouchers.
 It’s important to remember that if you join the TFC scheme and officially cancel your childcare vouchers by completing a Childcare Account Notice (CAN), you can’t switch back to childcare vouchers.
 But you can switch from childcare vouchers to TFC at any time, even after October 2018.

 Your eligibility for TFC could be affected by:

-• Changes in salary – either you won’t meet the minimum income level or you’ll earn more than £100,00 a year
+• Changes in salary – either you (or your patner) won’t meet the minimum income level or you (or your partner) start to earn more than £100,00 a year

 • The age of your children